 Nobody wants to be sent to Angola Penitentiary.
-It is filled with murderers, armed robbers, and rapists and, as James Ridgeway points out in Mother Jones magazine January 2010), “More than 90 percent of the 5,200 [now 6,300 after the closure of another prison] men in Angola will die there, thanks to the state's harsh sentencing policies.”
-In Louisiana, a life sentence is for life so only about 10 percent of Angola’s inmates leave the institution in anything other than a body bag or coffin.
+It is filled with murderers, armed robbers, and rapists, and, as James Ridgeway points out in Mother Jones magazine, “More than 90 percent of the 5,200 [now 6,300 after the closure of another prison] men in Angola will die there, thanks to the state's harsh sentencing policies.”
+In Louisiana, a life sentence is for life, so only about 10 percent of Angola’s inmates leave the institution in anything other than a body bag or coffin.

-With prison labour costing a few cents an hour, this is about the last place in the United States where cotton is hand picked.
-An observer commented after watching the prisoners working in the fields, nobody “can think it is a soft regime.”
+With prison labour costing a few cents an hour, this is about the last place in the United States where cotton is hand-picked.
+After watching the prisoners working in the fields, an observer commented that nobody “can think it is a soft regime.”

 In 1965, prison workers and inmates got together to organize a fall rodeo; astonishingly, the event was given the go-ahead by the prison administration.